-In Figure 13 we have "zoomed-in" on the View so that the Current Selection interval is 31 minutes long and now the bandwidth is averaged over 1 minute intervals.
-The change in resolution is handled automatically in WiFi Pilot, thereby making is very easy to move around and to zoom in and out of very long-duration trace files and live captures.
+In Figure 13 we have "zoomed-in" on the View so that the Current Selection interval is shorter and thus the sampling rate is smaller.
+The change in resolution is handled automatically in the Pilot Console, thereby making it very easy to move around and to zoom in and out of very long-duration trace files and live captures.